The People in the Trees: Plot

 In December 2000, Dr. Kubodera writes that he and Norton have escaped from his parole officer.
 He confesses to feeling guilty for having omitted a portion of Norton's memoirs, and includes it as a post-script.
 The omitted portion reveals that Norton raped not only Victor but many of his other adopted sons.

 Reception

-Yanagihara received rave reviews for her novel.
+The People in the Trees received positive reviews.
 The New York Times called her "a writer to marvel at", while The Guardian called the book an "ambitious debut".
-A review in The Independent was also overwhelmingly positive, calling the novel "an absorbing, intelligent and uncompromising novel, which beguiles and unnerves".
+A review in The Independent called the novel "an absorbing, intelligent and uncompromising novel, which beguiles and unnerves".